fotomerchant/LswMemcacheBundle/README.md

 Install the following dependencies (in Debian based systems using 'apt'):

-    apt-get install memcached php5-memcache
+    apt-get install memcached php-memcache

-Do not forget to restart you web server after adding the Memcache module.
+Do not forget to restart your web server after adding the Memcache module.
 Now the Memcache information should show up with a little double arrow (fast-forward) icon in your debug toolbar.

 ### Usage